How do you tell the difference between intuition and fear?

 Maybe you feel a small fear and are able to easily identify what it’s about.
 Perhaps this person has a history of biting off more than they can chew and shirking their responsibilities and making others pick up the slack.
 And your fear is telling you that this person may very well do this exact thing again during this collaboration.
 This is good data that can empower you to either not choose to collaborate or be VERY clear and get a contract with the person about who is responsible for what.

 Or perhaps when you really sit with the feeling it’s not exactly fear you’re feeling.
 It’s a sense of your feet being stuck on the floor and being unable to move forward.
 This can be two things.
 It can be resistance (which is often an indicator of #1 above).
 OR, it can be intuition telling you that this opportunity is not ideal for you.
 How do you tell the difference?
 Resistance looks like avoidance, like denial, like an inability to look at the thing that you’re considering.
 Intuition feels like a calm certainty.
 Even if the calm certainty is saying “don’t move” it actually wouldn’t feel like fear (in this example).
 It would feel like an inner knowing.

 Some other things to consider:

 Connect with where you feel your intuition in your body.
-And get to know what your intuitive nudges feel like so you can easily identify them.
+And get to know what your intuition feels like so you can easily identify it.
 The more you practice the easier this gets.